aws-samples/terraform-eks-workshop/workshop/content/600_extra_content/630-sample-apps/_index.md

 ---

-In this Chapter, we will deploy the sample app to both node groups and observe the network addreses used by the pods.
+In this Chapter, we will deploy the sample app to both node groups and observe the network addresses used by the pods.